Collection and Sale of Data

-- We collect basic account information such as your name, email address, date of birth, gender, username and password that helps secure and provide you with access to our Services.
+We collect basic account information such as your name, email address, date of birth, gender, weight, username and password that helps secure and provide you with access to our Services.

-- Profile, activity and use information is collected about you when you choose to upload a picture, activity (including date, time and geo-location information as well as your speed and pace) or post, join a challenge, add your equipment usage, view others’ activities, or otherwise use the Services.
+Profile, activity and use information is collected about you when you choose to upload a picture, activity (including date, time and geo-location information as well as your speed and pace and perceived exertion) or post, join a challenge, add your equipment usage, view others’ activities, or otherwise use the Services.

 Strava may collect or infer health information.
-Certain health information may be inferred from sources such as heart rate or other information about your perceived exertion, including power, cadence, height and weight or other indicators.
+Certain health information may be inferred from sources such as heart rate or other measurements, including power, cadence, and weight or other indicators.
 Before you can upload health information to Strava, you must give your explicit consent to the processing of that health information by Strava.
 You can withdraw your consent to Strava processing your health information at any time.

-Strava allows you to sign up and log in to the Services using accounts you create with third-party products and services, such as Facebook or Google (collectively, “Third-Party Accounts”).
-If you access the Services with Third-Party Accounts we will collect information that you have agreed to make available such as your name, email address, profile information and preferences with the applicable Third-Party Account.
+Strava allows you to sign up and log in to the Services using accounts you create with third-party products and services, such as Facebook, Google, or Apple (collectively, “Third-Party Accounts”).
+If you access the Services with Third-Party Accounts we will collect information that you have agreed to make available such as your name, email address, profile information and preferences.
 This information is collected by the Third-Party Account provider and is provided to Strava under their privacy policies.
 You can generally control the information that we receive from these sources using the privacy controls in your Third-Party Account.